vultr/terraform-provider-vultr/website/docs/d/startup_script.html.markdown

 ## Example Usage

-Get the information for an startup script by `name`:
+Get the information for a startup script by `name`:

 ```hcl
 data "vultr_startup_script" "my_startup_script" {